 Let’s fast forward to today.
 Here we find ourselves in the midst of the rise of something called “black alternative music."
 What is that?
 Is it rock?
 Yes!
 Punk?
 Yes!
 Is it funky?
 Yes!
 Is it bluesy?
 Uh-huh!
+Is it jazz?
+You can say that.
 It’s all of that and then some.
 Black alternative music transcends genres.
 The music covers it all because the people who create it cover it all.
 They come from all walks of life and they all bring their unique perspectives to the music.
 That is a huge part of what makes it alternative.
 Alternative to what?
-The music is an alternative to the current mainstream music produced by popular African American artists.
+The music is an alternative to the some of the current mainstream music produced by popular African American artists.
 It’s just that simple!
 It's really hard to find something different happening on traditional airwaves.
 Not to worry!
 The musical void is now being filled by super talented and musically creative black alternative artists right here in the San Francisco Bay Area.
+Folks are out here doing it!
 They are here to give us all a choice.
 They are here to give us all a creative musical option.
 Options are good.
 Good options are better!
 That's wassup with Axe to Grind.

 Axe to Grind is home for black alternative artists, bands and musicians.
 This is a place where you will find the most beautiful, creative, talented and cutting edge artists doing whatever the hell they want to do.
 No holds barred!
 No questions asked, just freedom of expression on an unlimited musical scale.
 That is what is happening here at Axe to Grind.
-Sounds cool huh!
-We are talking about the descendants of the creators of rock ‘n’ roll some of whom are here in the SF Bay Area, coming together to support one another and share creativity and produce the next new musical energy bound to inspire the world.
+Sounds cool, right.
+We are talking about the musical descendants of the creators of rock ‘n’ roll here in the SF Bay Area, coming together to support one another, share creativity and produce the next new musical energy bound to inspire the world.
 Too big?
 We don’t think so!
 Hey if nothing else we will be able to say here at Axe to Grind, that the cause of reconnecting rock “n” roll with the African American community has been reinvigorated with hopes of the inevitable family reunion... just a power chord away.

 Founder of Axe To Grind